steamclock/bluejay/README.md

 let bluejay = Bluejay()
 ```

-Depending on the nature of your app, you may want to create one single instance and use it throughout, or create one in a specific portion of your app and tear it down after use.
-Either way, the important thing to note here is that each instance of Bluejay has its own [CBCentralManager](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager), and initializing Bluejay doesn't start the [Core Bluetooth](https://developer.apple.com/documentation/corebluetooth) session just yet.
+While you may want to create one Bluejay instance and use it everywhere, you can also create instances in specific portions of your app and tear them down after use.
+It's worth noting however that each instance of Bluejay has its own [CBCentralManager](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager), which makes the multi-instance approach somewhat more complex.

-Start Bluejay during initialization of your app or view controller, as appropriate.
+Once you've created in instance, you can start the [Core Bluetooth](https://developer.apple.com/documentation/corebluetooth) session.
+You can do this during initialization of your app or view controller, as appropriate.
 For example, in the demo app Bluejay is started inside `viewDidLoad` of the root view controller.

 ```swift
 bluejay.start()
 ```

-Bluejay needs to be started explicitly because in order to support listen restoration properly in a block-based API, we need to make sure the necessary objects are initialized and available before the Core Bluetooth stack is restored from the background.
+Bluejay needs to be started explicitly in order to support Core Bluetooth's Listen Restoration.
+Listen Restoration restores the Bluetooth stack and state when your app is restored from the background.

-However, state restoration is disabled by default in Bluejay.
-[Background mode](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW1) and [state restoration](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW10) are slightly complicated features, but important for apps that need to work in the background.
+If you want to support [Background mode](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW1) and [state restoration](https://developer.apple.com/library/content/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html#//apple_ref/doc/uid/TP40013257-CH7-SW10) in your app, it will take some extra work but is critical for Bluetooth apps that do work in the background.

 ### Background Mode